Bethany’s Fulbright Scholar Receives Honorable Mention for IIE Impact Story Contest

-BETHANY, W.Va. – Fulbright Scholar, Ghizlane Fadili of Morocco, was chosen as one of 10 honorable mentions for the Institute of International Education (IIE) Impact Story Contest from over 400 entries.
+BETHANY, W.Va. – Fulbright Scholar, Ghizlane Fadili of Morocco, was chosen as one of 10 honorable mentions for the Institute of International Education (IIE) Impact Story Contest.
 Her submission details her experience in the nine-month Fulbright Foreign Language Teaching Assistant Program (FLTA Program) at Bethany College.

 “Lyu-Wei and I supported each other all along the way,” said Fadili.
 “We worked our fingers to the bone to increase and deepen mutual understanding between the community of West Virginia and us, which is an important goal of the Fulbright program.”

 To be eligible for the IIE Impact Story Contest, submissions had to be from a current IIE grantee or alumnus of an IIE administered program.
-Once a submission was made, a panel of IIE team members judged the submissions that told the story of IIE and selected a grand prize winner, a first runner up, a second runner up and 10 honorable mentions.
-All selected entries are highlighted on IIe's website at www.iie.org/Who-We-Are/News-and-Events/Contest.
+Once a submission was made, a panel of IIE team members judged the submissions that told the story of IIE, whose mission is to advance international education and access to education worldwide.

 “We can never be grateful enough for being a part of this wonderful Fulbright program,” added Fadili.